 GSA is responsible for two acquisition regulations:

-GSA Acquisition Manual (GSAM): The GSAM incorporates the General Services Administration Acquisition Regulation (GSAR) as well as internal agency acquisition policy on how to acquire goods and services.
+GSA Acquisition Manual: The GSAM incorporates the General Services Administration Acquisition Regulation (GSAR) as well as internal agency acquisition policy on how to acquire goods and services.
 GSAR material is shaded.
 The shading helps users to distinguish and identify those parts that are regulatory from those that apply internally to GSA.
 View a listing of open GSAR and GSAM cases [PDF - 177 KB].